 My investing methodology was upended.

 At that point, I decided to transition from a stock picker to a lazy investing approach.
 Although to this day, I still hold a few individual stocks, the majority of our portfolio is invested in our best lazy portfolio of index mutual and exchange traded funds.

 What is a Lazy Portfolio?

-The recipe for market matching returns is to buy stock and bond funds in a certain percentage, and rebalance the investments to return to the preferred percentages each year.
+The recipe for market matching returns is to buy stock and bond funds in the percentages that align with your financial situation, goals, and risk tolerance.
+Then rebalance the investments to return to the preferred percentages each year.

 Why you May Want a Lazy Portfolio

 What is the Lazy Portfolio Performance?

 One of the most common investing questions about a strategy is, “What is the investment performance?”